kgsws/doom_ace/readme.md

 ### Engine

 This is a source of the entire ACE Engine.
 Resulting binary `code.lmp` has to be placed into generated WAD as `ACE_CODE`.
+NOTE: Everytime you pull new version make sure you use command `make clean` before building.